markusfalk/cd-config-server/README.md

 ### Prerequisits

-- Configuration files need (currently) to be hosted on GitHub
+- Configuration files hosted on github or gitlab (including self hosted)
 - This server is provided as a docker image
 - Your applications need be versioned using semantic versioning